pdav5883/stormalytics/README.md

    2. xxFinish cleaning up common layer transfer from bracket to blr-home.
 Rename bracket common to allow both to import
 3. Add auth to stormalytics
    1. UI login flow
-   2. Authorization on /add endpoint
+   2. Authorization on POST /matchups endpoint both in AWS and frontend
+   3. Change fetch calls to ajax calls
 4. Add comment feature
 5. Add scores, logos to matchup cards
 6. Make it clear that matchup cards are clickable